nexiality/documentation/commands/ssh/index.md

 ### Description
 **SSH**, stands for **S**ecure **Sh**ell, is a popular and well-regarded form of accessing and controlling remote compute and I/O resources.
-While being known mostly amongst the *NIX and Mac users, it is recently gaining popularity and acceptance in the Windows/PC world.
-Using ssh protocol, one can securely transfer files between a remote and local location, as well as access and control compute resources remotely.
+While being known mostly amongsts the *NIX and Mac users, it is recently gaining popularity and acceptance in the Windows/PC world.
+Using the ssh protocol, one can securely transfer files between a remote and local location, as well as access and control compute resources remotely.

 ![](image/ssh_01.png)